piyushpatel2005/website-archive/content/data-structures-algorithms/data-structures/memory-model/index.md

 When we create a value of integer or string data type, those are actually converted into binary representation.
 That is values of 1s and 0s.
 As you might know, that computers store everything in the form of 1s and 0s.
 So, there must be some conversion to convert whatever we enter into binary representation.
 It turns out mathematicians have already solved this using Decimal to Binary representation.
 Decimal are the numbers as we know them in real life.
 Binary is the number representation in the form of 1s and 0s which computers can understand and store.

 OK, so numbers can be converted into binary representation but how are string values stored?
 It turns out that each string character can also be converted into numbers by using ASCII characters.
 This basically maps each alphabetic character into a number representation.
 There are several other encoding schemes like this, but this was just to explain that everything is stored as numbers in computer memory.

+Each data type in a programming langauge takes up specific amount of memory to store its values.
+For example, `int` data type in Java would take up 4 bytes whereas `double` data type takes 8 bytes of memory.
+Similarly, each data type has specific amount memory allocated in the main memory when we declare those variables.

 ## Memory for JVM Languages